csdropout1/eMemory/README.md

 ** IF YOU ARE A CURRENT EMORY STUDENT, I WILL NOT BE RESPONSIBLE FOR ANY HONOR CODE VIOLATIONS.
 DO NOT LOOK OVER ANY OF MY ASSIGNMENTS BEFORE OBTAINING THE PROPER PERMISSION FROM YOUR PROFESSOR **

-(With that said, some assignments are not uploaded as of 1/17/2024 since I am currently taking those courses)

 ### 1. CS 170 Introduction to CS
 As the name suggests, this course introduced basic computer science concepts (for loops, while loops, if/else, and recurssion) using JAVA and turtle.